The call centre industry’s dark secret

 Presumably because of my ability to present well I was almost always the one picked to conduct the tour for outsiders, clients & prospective clients.

-For most company cultures, contact centre tours are meant to show off and impress – and they are invariably highly staged.
+One of the call centre industry’s dark secrets is that for most company cultures, contact centre tours are meant to show off and impress – and they are invariably highly staged.

 In some cases tour members are not even allowed into the centre – they spend most of their time in a conference room receiving a PowerPoint presentation.